CAD for Architecture: Elys John

 The relationship of programs is explored, as the resource is software provider independent it highlights the good points of the different programs and explains how you may link different programs to create the final outcome.

-AS: Which topics does it cover?
+Which topics does it cover?
 Which software is included?

 EJ: PART 1: 2D drawing – AutoCAD / SketchUp / Vectorworks